Lower Grades 1-5

 Our first grade curriculum appeals to the child's sense of wonder and imagination.
 The language arts are featured with an imaginative introduction to consonants, vowels, sight words, and word families.
 The children compose and read short verses and stories.
 First graders also explore the qualities of numbers in mathematics, as well as addition, subtraction, multiplication and division.
 Science is approached through nature stories, observations, gardening, and cooking.
-The children begin their study of two foreign languages (German and Spanish) through songs, poems and games.
+The children begin their study of two world languages (German and Spanish) through songs, poems and games.
 Watercolor, pentatonic recorder playing, eurythmy (movement), knitting, drawing and beeswax modeling are also offered in the first grade Waldorf curriculum.

 Our second grade curriculum builds on all basic academic skills including independent writing and reading.
 Mathematics lessons include the sequence and patterns in numbers, continued work with the processes and the introduction of place value as an antecedent to carrying and borrowing.
 In science, students will continue their experiential exploration of the world of nature through observation, stories, gardening and cooking.
 In language arts and history studies, children explore traditional fables, grammar, punctuation, handwriting and cursive.
 German and Spanish, pentatonic recorder playing, crocheting and knitting, watercolor painting, crayon drawing, eurythmy (movement) are offered in the second grade Waldorf curriculum.

 Our third grade curriculum is designed to give children a broader view of the world around them.
 In language arts, students dissect parts of speech in grammar, as well as spelling and cursive writing to facilitate independent writing skills.
 Students learn valuable lessons through the themes of creation stories, house building and farming.
 In history, children will study different human shelters from world cultures, and delve into Native American study.
 Topics in mathematics include carrying and borrowing, number patterns, long division, natural geometry and measurement.
 In science, students study the cycles of nature and learn about the sundial and water clock.
-Third grade students continue their foreign language studies, learn to play the violin and soprano recorder, enjoy movement in the eurythmy and physical education curriculum, and continue painting, crayon drawing, clay modeling, knitting and crocheting.
+Third grade students continue their world language studies, learn to play the violin and soprano recorder, enjoy movement in the eurythmy and physical education curriculum, and continue painting, crayon drawing, clay modeling, knitting and crocheting.